Brain as food: Cultural consumption

 The brain of animals features in French cuisine, in dishes such as cervelle de veau and tête de veau.
-A dish called maghaz is a popular cuisine in Pakistan, Bangladesh, parts of India, and diaspora countries.
+A dish called is a popular cuisine in Pakistan, Bangladesh, parts of India, and diaspora countries.
 In Turkish cuisine, brain can be fried, baked, or consumed as a salad.
 In Chinese cuisine, brain is a delicacy in Chongqing or Sichuan cuisine, and it is often cooked in spicy hot pot or barbecued.
-In the southern part of China, pig brain is cooked into soup as tianma zhunao tang.
+In the southern part of China, pig brain is cooked into soup as 天麻豬腦湯.
 In South India, goat brain curry (మేక మెదడు కూర) or fry (మేక మెదడు వేపుడు) is a delicacy.
 Mumbai has its own version of brain masala curry.

 Similar delicacies from around the world include the Mexican tacos de sesos.
 The Anyang tribe of Cameroon practiced a tradition in which a new tribal chief would consume the brain of a hunted gorilla, while another senior member of the tribe would eat the heart.
-The Minangkabau people in Indonesia prepare gulai banak 'beef brain curry' in a coconut-milk gravy.
+The Minangkabau people in Indonesia prepare gulai banak ('beef brain curry') in a coconut-milk gravy.
 In Cebu City, Philippines, tuslob buwa (fried pig brain) is a popular street food.
 In Cuban cuisine, "brain fritters" are fried breaded brains.

-In the Ohio River Valley, fried brain sandwiches are popular, especially in the Evansville, Indiana area.
+In the Ohio River Valley, fried brain sandwiches are popular, especially in the Evansville, Indiana, area.
+In Romanian cuisine, creier pane is a dish made using fried pig, cow or lamb's brains.

+The brains of humans have been eaten in rituals.
+The Fore people of Papua New Guinea performed a funerary ritual involving those close to the dead eating the brain of the deceased until the 1950s, when the practice was banned by the Australian government.
+This ritual led to the transmission of the kuru disease.

+By type

+Lamb brain

+Lamb brain omelet, called ujjet zwaz in Syria, is a local cuisine, and is served in sandwiches in Aleppo.